abigailshilts/PickMeUp/Original App Design Project - README Template.md

     * User can scroll through list of groups that fit their filters
 * Details page
     * Has more indepth description about the group
+* Page displaying your own posts
+    * Shows a feed of only posts the current user has created
 * Page for posting a group
     * Allows for posting details of a new group
 * Page for displaying different DMS
-    * Displays similar to different social media apps for most recent DMs
+    * Displays similar to different social media apps for current conversations
 * Individual DMs
     * Shows chat between users